twilio/twilio-voice-react-native-app/README.md

 See [docs/e2e-testing.md](./docs/e2e-testing.md) if you plan to e2e test your fork of this app.

+## Known Issues

+See [docs/known-issues.md](./docs/known-issues.md) for details on known issues and workarounds.

 ## Related

 * [Twilio Voice React Native](https://github.com/twilio/twilio-voice-react-native)